 22.2 Pass-Through of WRAP Charges(01/17/25 Version)

-If BPA incurs any charges from WRAP related to «Customer Name»’s Dedicated Resources or Consumer Owned Resources serving On-Site Consumer Load or «Customer Name»’s replacement amount(s) for such resources, then BPA shall pass through such chargesto «Customer Name».
-Such charges may include but are not limited to: [a forecasted non-federal resource being unavailable for controllable reasons, etc]
+If BPA incurs any charges from WRAP related to «Customer Name»’s Dedicated Resources or Consumer Owned Resources serving On-Site Consumer Load or «Customer Name»’s replacement amount(s) for such resources, then BPA shall pass through such charges, or the portion of such charges related to «Customer Name»’s resources, to «Customer Name», subject to the terms of section X of Exhibit J.

-In the event that BPA does not incur a charge from the WRAP entity related to the non-performance of «Customer Name»’s Dedicated Resources or Consumer Owned Resources serving On-Site Consumer Load, then BPA may assess a charge for such non-performance.
+If BPA does not incur a charge from the WRAP entity related to the non-performance of «Customer Name»’s Dedicated Resources or Consumer Owned Resources serving On-Site Consumer Load, then BPA may assess a charge for such non-performance.
 Such charges shall be pursuant to BPA’s applicable Wholesale Power rates and GRSPs and as established in a 7(i) Process.

+For any single instance of non-performance, BPA may consider waiving a related charge that it finds duplicative to other charges assessed.

 22.3 WRAP and Resource-Related Exhibit Revisions

 By June 30, 2027, «Customer Name» and BPA shall review and make any necessary revisions to Exhibit J to adjust the terms and conditions to implement this section «#».
-Such revision shall include terms and conditions such as, but not limited to: BPA’s preferred mode of communication, «Customer Name» notices relevant to WRAP, pass-through charges for resources, terms related to JCAFs, and any other terms necessary to facilitate BPA’s participation in WRAP.
+Such revision may include terms and conditions such as, but not limited to: BPA’s preferred mode of communication, «Customer Name» notices relevant to WRAP, pass-through charges for resources (subject to the limitations in section 22.2 above), terms related to JCAFs, load exclusions, and any other terms necessary to facilitate BPA’s participation in WRAP.

 In addition, if after June 30, 2027 «Customer Name» elects to apply a Dedicated Resources or Consumer Owned Resources serving On-Site Consumer Load to load for the first time, then «Customer Name» and BPA shall review and make any necessary revisions to Exhibit J to adjust the terms and conditions to implement this section 22.